jfriedlein/Automatic_differentiation_for_material_modelling-dealii/README.md

 Functions and guide to use automatic differentiation for material modelling in deal.II on the element and QP level

 ## In a nutshell
 In this repository, we will outline the use of automatic differentiation (AD) in deal.II for the use in material modelling.
 Firstly, the already in deal.II avaiable functionality is outlined and then combined with additional features such as the use of automatic differentiation also inside highly nonlinear material models that require local (nested) iterations themself.
+The code shall be set up such that we can easily switch from AD to analytical tangents using the exact same code.
+So, when you decide to derive some of the tangens by hand, you can just add them to your existing code and get some speed-up.

 ## What's already there
 - Data types: Deal.II offers a variety of automatic differentiation (AD) packages, where herein we right now use "sacado_dfad".
 A comparison of different AD types can be found [here](Integration and application of symbolic and automatic differentiation frameworks in dealii_Pelteret.pdf).